beau-seidon/TinyMIDI2CV/README.md

 # goMIDI2CV
-This is a largely reworked version of the goMIDI2CV project by Jan Ostman.
+This is a largely reworked version of the DIY Good Ol’ MIDI to CV project by Jan Ostman.